 1. Project Overview Template

 For project management, the category Business has a nice Project Overview template.
 Just select it and it will pop right into your notebook.
 The template is filled with helpful items to start with and they can, of course, be customized to suit your project needs.
+Use these free project management templates for ideas to customize your template.

 Your basic company and project information is conveniently placed at the top.
 Then a description, project goals, resources, procedures, schedules, and other pieces are displayed in easy-to-read bulleted lists.
 To enter your own items, just delete the sample text and replace it with your own.